Ropes Wealth Advisors LLC Sells 4,619 Shares of Merck & Co., Inc. (NYSE:MRK)

 Ropes Wealth Advisors LLC decreased its stake in shares of Merck & Co., Inc. (NYSE:MRK – Get Rating) by 10.2% during the fourth quarter, according to its most recent filing with the Securities and Exchange Commission.
 The institutional investor owned 40,454 shares of the company’s stock after selling 4,619 shares during the period.
 Ropes Wealth Advisors LLC’s holdings in Merck & Co., Inc. were worth $3,100,000 as of its most recent SEC filing.

-Several other institutional investors and hedge funds also recently made changes to their positions in MRK.
-Sheets Smith Wealth Management boosted its stake in Merck & Co., Inc. by 0.5% during the fourth quarter.
-Sheets Smith Wealth Management now owns 24,741 shares of the company’s stock worth $1,896,000 after acquiring an additional 124 shares in the last quarter.
-Ritter Daniher Financial Advisory LLC boosted its stake in Merck & Co., Inc. by 33.9% during the fourth quarter.
-Ritter Daniher Financial Advisory LLC now owns 517 shares of the company’s stock worth $40,000 after acquiring an additional 131 shares in the last quarter.
-First Interstate Bank boosted its stake in Merck & Co., Inc. by 1.6% during the fourth quarter.
-First Interstate Bank now owns 8,509 shares of the company’s stock worth $653,000 after acquiring an additional 134 shares in the last quarter.
-Nicolet Advisory Services LLC boosted its stake in Merck & Co., Inc. by 1.4% during the third quarter.
-Nicolet Advisory Services LLC now owns 9,590 shares of the company’s stock worth $720,000 after acquiring an additional 137 shares in the last quarter.
+Several other institutional investors and hedge funds also recently made changes to their positions in the company.
+Sheets Smith Wealth Management boosted its stake in shares of Merck & Co., Inc. by 0.5% during the 4th quarter.
+Sheets Smith Wealth Management now owns 24,741 shares of the company’s stock valued at $1,896,000 after purchasing an additional 124 shares in the last quarter.
+Ritter Daniher Financial Advisory LLC boosted its stake in shares of Merck & Co., Inc. by 33.9% during the 4th quarter.
+Ritter Daniher Financial Advisory LLC now owns 517 shares of the company’s stock valued at $40,000 after purchasing an additional 131 shares in the last quarter.
+First Interstate Bank boosted its stake in shares of Merck & Co., Inc. by 1.6% during the 4th quarter.
+First Interstate Bank now owns 8,509 shares of the company’s stock valued at $653,000 after purchasing an additional 134 shares in the last quarter.
+Nicolet Advisory Services LLC boosted its stake in shares of Merck & Co., Inc. by 1.4% during the 3rd quarter.
+Nicolet Advisory Services LLC now owns 9,590 shares of the company’s stock valued at $720,000 after purchasing an additional 137 shares in the last quarter.
 Finally, Capital City Trust Co.
-FL boosted its stake in Merck & Co., Inc. by 4.2% during the fourth quarter.
+FL boosted its stake in shares of Merck & Co., Inc. by 4.2% during the 4th quarter.
 Capital City Trust Co.
-FL now owns 3,376 shares of the company’s stock worth $259,000 after acquiring an additional 137 shares in the last quarter.
+FL now owns 3,376 shares of the company’s stock valued at $259,000 after purchasing an additional 137 shares in the last quarter.
 72.88% of the stock is currently owned by hedge funds and other institutional investors.

 Merck & Co, Inc operates as a healthcare company worldwide.
 It operates through two segments, Pharmaceutical and Animal Health.
 The Pharmaceutical segment offers human health pharmaceutical products in the areas of oncology, hospital acute care, immunology, neuroscience, virology, cardiovascular, and diabetes, as well as vaccine products, such as preventive pediatric, adolescent, and adult vaccines.